-At the national level, the Sahel Resilience Project aims to enhance disaster risk reduction strategies and resilience-building, implemented by Burkina Faso, Chad, Mali, Mauritania, Niger, Nigeria, and Senegal.
-The project puts a strong focus on data collection and national commitments to the Sendai Framework for Disaster Risk Reduction and the Africa Programme of Action for the implementation of the Sendai Framework and the Africa Regional Strategy for Disaster Risk Reduction.
+At the national level, the Sahel Resilience Project aims to enhance disaster risk data, anticipatory action, and resilience-building in seven countries: Burkina Faso, Chad, Mali, Mauritania, Niger, Nigeria, and Senegal.
+The project remains steadfast in harmonizing disaster data systems across the Sahel region and aligning with national commitments to the Sendai Framework for Disaster Risk Reduction, as well as the Africa Programme of Action for implementing the Sendai Framework and the Africa Regional Strategy for Disaster Risk Reduction.

 Five areas of action

 1. Data for decision-making: Increased capacity of tracking the domestication of Sendai Framework for Disaster Risk Reduction and the implementation of the African Union’s Programme of Action in the Sahel region through enhanced data collection, analysis and reporting systems

 2. Risk governance: Strengthened regional and multi-country regulatory, policy and budgetary frameworks for translating disaster and climate data into risk-informed development

 3. Preparedness for recovery: Enhanced regional recovery and resilience-building processes that address underlying disaster and climate change risks and restore pathways to sustainable development in the Sahel countries

 4. Resilient urban areas: Enhanced regional capacities for urban risk management